alexportnov/pi_zero_headless/README.md

 # RaspberryPI Zero - Headless images
-The purpose is to create a headless (a.k.a without display or direct user input) set of images to be flushed on the board for RaspberryPI Zero/ZeroW.
-Based on latest [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) and [Kernel](https://github.com/raspberrypi/linux).
+The purpose is to create a headless (a.k.a without display or direct user input) set of images to be flushed on RaspberryPI Zero/ZeroW.
+Image is always based on latest [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) and [Kernel](https://github.com/raspberrypi/linux).

 NOTE: This project supports RaspberryPI Zero/ZeroW only.
 While other variants can be supported with minimal modifications see the "Why RaspberryPI Zero?" section below.